nextflow-io/nextflow/docs/operator.rst

 transpose
 ---------

-The ``traspose`` operator transforms a channel in such a way that the emitted items are the result of a transposition of all tuple elements in each item.
+The ``transpose`` operator transforms a channel in such a way that the emitted items are the result of a transposition of all tuple elements in each item.
 For example::

     Channel.from([